 The Important Latin Roots Word Search (answers here) includes words you can study on (surprise!) the Important Latin Roots page.
 (I thought a clear name with easy-to-find practice was more important than a clever name.)

 Words from Two Latin Roots Word Search (answers here) includes words from mittere- to send, the example root at the beginning of the 50 Latin Word Roots page (used because it demonstrates the meaning of many prefixes clearly), and ponere- to put, with its own page: The Latin Root Ponere.
 Each is the base of many useful English words.
 (Each also has two base forms, from the infinitive form and the past participle: mit/mis and pon/pose.)

-The first two academic vocabulary word search puzzles include all the words in the Top 100 List of Vocabulary Words.
+The first two academic vocabulary word search puzzles include all the words originally in the Top 100 List of Vocabulary Words.
+(A few words on the list have changed as I've tried to choose THE most useful words to start with.)
 That page links to practice pages for each group.
 (Academic Vocabulary Word Search 1 includes list 1 and 3; Word Search 2 is for list 2 and 4.
 Don’t ask why they’re not in numerical order!)
 Answers are here for puzzle 1 and here for #2.

 The next two puzzles include a total of 100 more important academic word families.
 I don’t have practice pages for most of these words yet, but many are included in the practice pages for the top 100.

 Academic Vocabulary Word Search 3 includes lots of words related to scientific inquiry (affect, bias, convincing, equipment, hypothesis, technique, etc.) (Answers here.)
 I did make a set of flashcards in Quizlet for 25 of these words.
 You can study their definitions or play games to practice them here.
 (Try the timed matching game.)